 - Colors: White

 - Fresh Foam midsole cushioning provides lightweight comfort

 - Breathable construction keeps you dry

-Despite having added Fresh Foam midsole cushioning, the Freeze is still lightweight and mobile.
+Despite having added Fresh Foam midsole cushioning, the V4s are still lightweight and mobile.
 In fact, the V4 version of the Freeze line are the lightest shoes that New Balance has made to date.

-There aren't any big knocks on these turf shoes.
-They only come in white or black, but that's pretty much it.
+There aren’t any big knocks on these turf shoes.
+They only come in white with black accents, but that’s pretty much it.

 New Balance comes into the turf shoe game with a pedigree for functionality that is on full display here.

 - Hexagonal rubber studs provide great traction that won’t wear down

 The Alpha Hurache 7 tackles the biggest problem faced on turf: slippage.
 The Flywire technology forms a secure fit to your natural foot motion to avoid any heel slip in stride.
 Coupled with foam cushioning and a durable rubber sole, this high-end turf shoe from Nike is the total package for navigating artificial surfaces.